ethereum/trin/book/src/developers/contributing/releases/deployment.md

 		- regular nodes: all remaining ips
   - check logs, ignoring DEBUG: `sudo docker logs trin -n 1000 | grep -v DEBUG`
 - Check monitoring tools to see if network health is the same or better as before deployment.
 Glados might lag for 10-15 minutes, so keep checking back.
-- ??
-Also release glados, to use the latest trin ??

 ### Communicate